phaustin/quantecon-example/book/docs/about_py.md

 ### Syntax and Design

-One nice feature of Python is its elegant syntax --- we\'ll see many examples later on.
+One nice feature of Python is its elegant syntax --- we'll see many examples later on.

-Elegant code might sound superfluous but in fact it\'s highly beneficial because it makes the syntax easy to read and easy to remember.
+Elegant code might sound superfluous but in fact it's highly beneficial because it makes the syntax easy to read and easy to remember.

-Remembering how to read from files, sort dictionaries and other such routine tasks means that you don\'t need to break your flow in order to hunt down correct syntax.
+Remembering how to read from files, sort dictionaries and other such routine tasks means that you don't need to break your flow in order to hunt down correct syntax.

 Closely related to elegant syntax is an elegant design.